Tammie T. Everly

 What your art signifies or represents?

 The things I make are a direct extension of what I feel.
 It represents a side of myself that is not always easily expressed to the outside world.
-A sort of “happy and positive Jekyll and Hyde” if you will, in outward appearance I am a conservative housewife, but in my head I am totally free to reinvent myself with each new project.
+In outward appearance I am a conservative housewife, but in my head I am totally free to reinvent myself with each new project.

 What’s unique or special about how you make it?